 Gurudev was an ordinary human with extraordinary powers.
 Visiting his childhood friend Subbhash ji, in a dream, twenty-two years after they lost touch, the mahaguru had said, “I am an ordinary man, not an ordinary guru”.
 His guru consciousness was always aware of this world and beyond.

+I believe that constantly staring at a chosen imaginary point a foot away from your forehead can reduce the cacophony of thoughts and surround sound, vastly improving your brain’s attentional and cognitive abilities over time.
 With this practice, you develop single-pointed concentration.
 Every time your mind begins to wander, you bring it back to focus on the imaginary point.
 With constant practice, you can learn to focus and defocus at will.

 Visualisation of OM

-Gurudev visualizes the Om.
+Gurudev visualises the Om.

 OM & AJNA

-Since every chakra rotates at a particular frequency, it has its vibration (sound), form (colour and symbols), attributes (gunas), and governs some organ systems.
-The mooladhara has the lowest vibration whereas the sahasrara has the highest and subtlest vibration.
+When energy becomes stuck at any chakra, it causes physical and mental discomfort, inhibiting the jivaatma’s full access to itself.
+Since every chakra rotates at a particular frequency, it has its own vibration (sound), form (colour and symbols), attributes (gunas), and governs some organ systems.
+The Mooladhara has the lowest vibration, whereas the Sahasrara has the highest and subtlest vibration.

 OM, the activator of the Ajna, is beyond the elements and senses.
-Let’s figure how visualisation can activate this activator!
+Let’s figure out how visualisation can activate this activator!

 MANIFESTING THE VISUALISATION

+Imagination is the bedrock of visualisation.
+Any human can imagine things, not only those seen earlier but infinite other objects never seen before.
+Images, numbers, sounds, forms, smells, and more can be construed by imagination in static and movie formats.
+In this way, imagination can construct memories that never came to pass.
 Scientists confirm visualisation is conscious imagination driven by specific intent.
-Brain research has shown, thought produces the same effect as an action.
-When you think of doing something, the brain’s physiological changes are the same as those produced when you perform that action.
-In other words, the brain cannot differentiate between thought and the activity induced by that thought.
+Brain research has shown that thought produces the same effect as an action.
+When you think of doing something, the brain’s physiological changes are the same as when you perform that action.
+In other words, the brain cannot differentiate between thought and the activity triggered by that thought.